 day 5 | Sangalle

 Once we got to Sangalle we didn’t want to leave, so we spent an extra day poolside lapping up the sun.
 I highly recommend a good rest day before hiking back up the canyon.
+It’s perfect place to chill out after your Colca Canyon tour.

 QUICK FACTS: DAILY BUDGET: $15USD + however many beers you have